kingjinho/notes_os/ch04.CPU_scheduling/README.md

 1. Preemptive scheduling
     - `OS can take CPU from a running process if it has to`
-    - How? `intterrupt`
+        - How? `through intterrupt`
-    - Can be wasteful if considering context switch and other additional work
+    - Can be wasteful in context switch and other additional work perspective
     - `However, since one process can take CPU forever, preemptive suits for time-sharing system`
 2. Non-preemptive scheduling
     - `No one can take CPU from running process unless it terminates or blocks itself`